 Be sure to check out my related posts 11 ESSENTIAL tips for visiting LEGOLAND California and my tips for visiting SEA LIFE Aquarium at LEGOLAND as well!

 Brick-or-Treat is a separately ticketed event.
 You can purchase the ticket on its own or in a Full Day Package.
 The online Brick-or-Treat Full Day Package was the best deal for a single day ticket when we visited.
-However, the Brick-or-Treat Full Day Package is not eligible for the Kids Free in October promotion.
+However, the Brick-or-Treat Full Day Package is not eligible for San Diego’s Kids Free in October promotion.
 Comparing the two promotions, here is how the math worked for my family of four in 2016.
 Both include access to SEA LIFE Aquarium.

 Kids Free in October, 2 BOGO tickets and 4 Brick-or-Treat tickets: ($113 x 2) + ($40 x 4) = $386